 During a family vacation to YMCA of the Rockies (which was heaven compared to Houston, with its bugs, humidity, and hurricanes), I learned to enamel.
 You guessed it...melting glass powder to metal.
 I was hooked!
 Mom and dad gave me a small beehive kiln, and I would fire it in the bathroom with lead-based enamels.
 I only recently learned that Thompson Forsythia Yellow and Burnt Orange enamels contained depleted uranium...but I had pretty cool parents that never micromanaged my artistic endeavors...they were very encouraging and provided us with endless activities.
 And after a breakup with a boyfriend, they bought me a vacuum casting setup, and another love—the love of jewelry making—was born.

-So this became a pattern in my life.
+Still, creativity became a common thread in everything I pursued.
 I'd go to Astroworld, an amusement park in Houston, and camp out in front of the glassblower's booth, ignoring the fact that there were other exciting things to do.
 Renaissance Festival?
 Yep...I was camped out in the glassblower's booth.
 Visit to the Oregon coast?
 Glassblowing studio near the beach...I brought home a very cool perfume bottle.
 And dreamed of being a glass artist.
 The depth and complexity of the encased glass was magical.

 I started dabbling with silver fabrication around that time, although I was apparently overheating the metal and "frying" it to create a wrinkled appearance.
 Now I know that there is a name for that, and people do it on purpose!
 Reticulation is quite beautiful.